nielsenjared/nielsenjared.github.io/content/blog/algorithm-recursive-greatest-common-divisor/index.md

 * TODO

-## How to Code the Recursive Greatest Common Denominator Algorithm
+## How to Code the Recursive Greatest Common Divisor Algorithm

 [Programming is problem solving](https://jarednielsen.com/programming-problem-solving/).
 There are four steps we need to take to solve any programming problem: